 As this is a serious condition i do not suggest home treatments and take your dog immediately to the hospital.

 As Labradors are more susceptible to bloat, it is important for every labrador owner to know about this issue.
 Observe any kinds of symptoms of Labrador bloat and make sure that the issue is attended immediately.

 4. Distended stomach

 5. Stomach feels a little hard to touch

 6. Your dog tries to vomit but he is unsuccessful

-7. Your dog’s behaviour seems strange such as hiding away, unable to sleep on the floor, not allowing to touch his stomach.
+7. Your dog’s behavior seems strange such as hiding away, being unable to sleep on the floor, and not allowing to touch his stomach.

 Labrador bloat is to be considered an immediate emergency.
 Hence take your dog to the vet as soon as you notice any of these symptoms.
 Any kind of delay in the treatment can cost a life.